bdnorris/DES-340/projects/project06.md

 ### Planning Your Layout

 I recommend you start this project by reviewing the above links, and then, printing out a black and white version of your assigned PSD.
-Then, take a red pen or marker, and start planning out your “block level elements” and how it will fit together.
+Then, take a red pen or marker, and start planning out your “block-level elements” and how it will fit together.

-Feel free to get started by using [HTML Boilerplate](https://html5boilerplate.com/), or even starting in [Thimble](https://thimble.mozilla.org/en-US/).
-We will have a very important lecture on code editors as well.

-If you feel like you’d rather wait for that lecture to begin coding, you can also prepare by going ahead and start graphic extraction (PNG, JPG, maybe even SVG).

-## Domain Names and Hosting

-This will be part of an in-class exercise.
-You should work on this assignment off of your computer/jump drive/etc. until you have your hosting account in-place.
+I encourage you to use VSCode and run the [Live Server extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) but feel free to use any code editor you wish.

 ## Design Notes

-Feel free to customize text, images, or even colors if you prefer.
-But stick to the layout you’ve been given.

-You will  need to make this site “responsive” and work on mobile.
+You will need to make this site “responsive” and work on mobile devices.
+You will implement your mobile and desktop designs from Project 5, but you will also need to make sure they work everywhere in between, possibly requiring additional media queries and even additional design solutions.

 <!-- For your first attempt at web layout, it’s probably best to stick to pixels on your main containers, but you can use percentages or EMs on the children of your main containers. -->

 Larger monitors should be considered though.
-Decide if the design you have been given would look better with it’s main content areas background infinitely extending to the left and right, or if they should stop, and there should be a separate background.
+Decide if the design you have been given would look better with its main content areas background infinitely extending to the left and right, or if they should stop, and there should be a separate background.

-Ideally, you will center the design you’ve been given in the browser window.

 ## Grading